Potters on the Merrimac: A Century of New England Ceramics

 The featured works of Newburyport resident and artist Richard Burke Jones recreate the historical cityscapes of early New England in order to convey a glimpse of the past through an artistic lens.
 Viewing the scene from a high vantage, these sprawling panoramas at once convey a sense of expansive calm before drawing the viewer into the bustle of everyday lives of people and commerce in a historical port city.
 From the attention to detail in the architecture of a nineteenth century building, the presence of a ship at port on the Merrimack River, or the feeling of weight in a turning carriage, Jones gives a sense of a living environment in an idealized moment frozen in time.

-This exhibit will focus on Jones’ process in creating his historically inspired paintings.
+This exhibit focuses on Jones’ process in creating his historically inspired paintings.
 From research, to large-scale studies, and finally to paint, the pieces exhibited convey insight into the artist’s method.